vesa-koskela/CardGameOCR/README.md

 - Create GUI for this process so that I can verify that the text is read correctly.
 - Save the information from the cards into a database.
 - Create program for displaying the info from the database.
 GUI for this too.

+Progress:

+###08.02.20
+Trained first model with mobilenetV1 as base model.

+###22.02.20
+Testing the model for object detection.